impee

 Next remove the engine splash shield.

 This is the splash shield from underneath the car.
-This is to show where and how many screws and clips are located.
+This is to show where and how many screws and Expanding Rivets are located.

-The clips are the top 3 and the remaining are the screws.
+The Expanding Rivets are the top 3 and the remaining 7 are Quick-release screws.

 Car Sheild removed

-Splash sheild in the process of being removed, using the flat head screwdriver for the front clips and the philips head screwdriver for the remaining screws.
+Splash Shield in the process of being removed, using the flat head screwdriver for the front Expanding Rivets and the philips head screwdriver for the Quick-release screws.

 Car Sheild half off